Test Id : HALO

 Assessing toxicity

 Haloperidol (Haldol) is a member of the butyrophenone class of neuroleptic drugs used to treat psychotic disorders (eg, schizophrenia).
-It is also used to control the tics and verbal utterances associated with Tourette syndrome and in the management of intensely hyperexcitable children who fail to respond to other treatment modalities.
+It is also used to control the tics and verbal utterances associated with Tourette syndrome and in the management of children who are intensely hyperexcitable and fail to respond to other treatment modalities.

 Haloperidol is metabolized in the liver to reduced haloperidol, its major metabolite.(1,2)